-There is also a “Hall of Fame” of Swedish popular music legends, which besides ABBA consist of Roxette, The Knife, Max Martin, The Cardigans, Håkan Hellström, Monica Zetterlund, Swedish House Mafia, and Robyn among others.
-It is simply a musical meeting place where everyone is welcome.
+There is also a ‘Hall of Fame’ of Swedish popular music legends, which besides ABBA consist of Roxette, The Knife, Max Martin, The Cardigans, Håkan Hellström, Monica Zetterlund, Swedish House Mafia, and Robyn among others.
+It’s merely a musical meeting place where everyone is welcome.

 You can buy tickets on the website.
 And please note that the museum has only card payment, i.e. no cash, and that the tickets are so-called slot times to minimize the waiting in lines.
 This means that you book a time for your visit at the same time as you’re buying your tickets.
 The ticket price also includes entrance to the Swedish Music Hall of Fame and the History of Swedish Popular Music.

 Featured photo: © Danny15/Wikimedia Commons